Richualist Net Worth Shark Tank Update 2025

 Kevin O’Leary further asked about the price.
 Dawn said that the Mint was sold for $400 each, which surprised the Sharks, but Dawn was ready for the expression.
 She argued that Richaulist had prepared a small batch of only 100 units for $120.
 However, the company handled the assembly, which reduced the cost to $60 per unit.
 Ultimately, they were planning to reduce the price.

 Mark Cuban did not agree to the strategy.
-He insisted Dawn stick to the current price because the Mint was sold out despite inefficient pricing.
+He insisted that Dawn stick to the current price because the Mint was sold out despite inefficient pricing.
 He asked about the price of the cartridges.
 Dawn told Mark that the pods were available in a batch of six on a subscription basis.
 A batch costs customers $36.
 She added that developing the material was the hard yard.
 It took $1 million to create a prototype and test it.

 Lori Greiner wanted to know the company’s source of funding.
 Dawn answered her with her story, which I explained in the ‘backstory’ section of the update.
 Most of the money came from Dawn selling her house.
 Richualist received funds from incubator programs and pitch competitions.
 The $1 million fund was raised in the form of convertible notes.
 If the notes were converted, Dawn would still have 72% ownership in the company.